pafernanr/sosdiff/README.md

 | ***[+++] | File is present on sosreport2 and missing on sosreport1. |

 #### Installation
-There are multiple ways to to install `sosdiff`.

-- Using `pip`.
+- Using `pip` or using the prebuild packages at [Latest Release](https://github.com/pafernanr/sosdiff/releases/latest)
   ~~~
   pip install sosdiff
   ~~~

-- Using the prebuild packages at [Latest Release](https://github.com/pafernanr/sosdiff/releases/latest)

 #### Usage
 ~~~